 Data year - The set of victimizations reported to NCVS all of which occurred within the same calendar year.
-For all years prior to 1996, NCVS data are based upon data year.
-Beginning in 1996 and later years, data are based upon collection year.
+For all years prior to 1996, Criminal Victimization in the United States tables are based upon data year.
+Beginning in 1996 and later years, tables are based upon collection year.
 See "Collection Year."

 Ethnicity - A classification based on Hispanic culture and origin, regardless of race.
+Persons are asked directly if they are Spanish, Hispanic, or Latino before being asked about their racial category.